oceanprotocol/ocean.py/READMEs/predict-eth.md

 ## 6. Share predictions: actual, to organizers

 Only do these steps once you're satisfied enough to submit the results.
+You'll be operating on a remote network (Mumbai) rather than the previous local one (Ganache).

-### 6.1 Setup on Mumbai network
+First, to ensure they don't cross wires: ctrl-c out of (a) Python console and (b) barge running in a different console.

-First, just to be sure you don't sure your local and remote don't cross wires: ctrl-c out of (a) Python console and (b) barge running in a different console.
+### 6.1 Setup on Mumbai

 From [simple-remote](simple-remote.md), do:
 - [x] Create Mumbai Accounts